 What is Spondylolisthesis?

-How is Spondylolisthesis treated?
+How is the spinal condition of Spondylolisthesis treated?

 Physicians typically treat Spondylolisthesis through a series of medical progressions.
 Some patients respond favorably early in the protocols and do not require advanced treatment.
 These modalities include

 A low grade painkiller such as acetaminophen, and/or NSAID’s (i.e. ibuprofen) or oral steroids to reduce inflammation